hametar0u/CS35L-project/README.md

 # Getting started
 - perform npm install both in the client directory and the server directory
 - create a file in server/ called config.env
-- DM me for what to put there (idk if it works just yet but we need to test it)
+- Email Jeffrey Kwan (jkwan314@g.ucla.edu) for what to put in the config.env file.
+This is for security reasons.
 - navigate to the server directory
 - npm start
     This turns on the back end.
 - navigate to the client directory
 - npm start
     This turns on the front end
-Open http://localhost:3000 to view it in your browser
+Open http://localhost:3000 to view it in your browser!

+# Developers:

-# Getting access to the database
+## Getting access to the database
 - Make a MongoDB account and I'll add you to it

-# Interacting with the database from frontend
+## Interacting with the database from frontend
 - Add a route in /server/routes/record.js
 - https://www.mongodb.com/languages/express-mongodb-rest-api-tutorial
 - In the page you want to call the db endpoint, import axios at the top of your page: